stevehollx/global-road-and-trail-climbs/README.md

 * Connected Climbs - Any additional climbs that connect to this one, such as if the street name changes at an intersection of a continued uphill.

 ## Caveats
-Climbs that traverse US state or country boundaries may be split and not the complete climb.
-Once all the US states are calculated I will run a inter-state merge and update those climbs.
-For international climbs that cross country boundaries, I think it is best to keep those split where possible, so you know that you may be crossing a customs boundary.
+I merge climbs that traverse regions within a country (US is the best example; e.g. climbs that go from Oregeon into Idaho).
+For international climbs that cross country boundaries, I think it is best to keep those split, so you know that you may be crossing a customs boundary.

 # License
 ## 📝 License & Attribution